solita/solita.github.com/_posts/2018-12-03-reinvent-first-timer.md

 Doing the challenges was a nice contrast to the step by step workshops that I had been going to on previous days, as you were forced to think a bit more yourself but were still able to get help if needed by using hints (that affected your points negatively).
 Wish I had known about this jam on the first days, would’ve liked to tried out some more challenges.

-### STG401 - Building a Data Lake in Amazon S3 & Amazon Glacier
+### Workshop: STG401 - Building a Data Lake in Amazon S3 & Amazon Glacier

 This was an expert level workshop but the instructor presented some really basic level stuff, starting out with a question “Who has heard of S3 before?” :face_with_rolling_eyes: